 I decided to deconstruct elotes, then layer the mixture on top of my homemade corn dog recipe.
-It features premium Johnsonville sausages dipped in a sweet and slightly spicy cornmeal batter, then fried to golden-brown perfection.
+It features premium Johnsonville sausages dipped in a sweet and slightly spicy cornmeal batter, similar to a hush puppy, then fried to golden-brown perfection.

 Each bite of these Elote Corn Dogs provides distinct flavor and textural elements — crispy, creamy, tangy, savory, and spicy.
 I think you’re really going to want to give this one a try!

 - Sausages — I highly suggest good quality all-beef sausage brats for the best-tasting Elote Corn Dogs.
 However, just choose the variety (chicken, turkey, etc) and brand you enjoy most!
 One more thing to keep in mind is the sausages still need to fit in your pot once they are skewered